dang-kevin/Reproduce-Lactate-Load/PLAN.md

 ### Variables

-List out the planned source for all covariates and exposures extracted for the study, e.g. admission source.
-If describing a time-varying covariate, be specific regarding the aggregation and the time window (e.g. "lowest mean arterial pressure during the first 24 hours of the ICU stay.").

-age, gender, weight, comorbidities, the survival time, length of hospital stay, and length of ICU stay, sequential organ failure assessment (SOFA) score, simplified acute physiology score-II (SAPS-II), vital signs, firstday laboratory results, daily fluid input, fluid balance, and urine output.
-Besides, the time and value of lactate measurement in the first 24 h of ICU admission were also extracted to calculate the lactate-related parameters.

 Variable name | Description | Timing | Aggregation | Source | Notes
 --- | --- | --- | --- | --- | ---
 `age` | Patient age in years | Admission | Initial | `age` |